Loading NuWatt Energy...

 Get a Free Quote

 Tax-exempt NJ organizations can now receive the Section 48E ITC as a direct cash payment from the IRS — not a tax credit, but an actual refund.
-Combined with NJ ADI incentives ($100-$110/MWh for 15 years), solar is financially transformative for churches, schools, and nonprofits.
-Construction deadline: July 4, 2026.
+Combined with NJ ADI incentives ($110/MWh for 15 years on non-residential rooftop and carport systems under 1 MW, plus a $20/MWh public-entity bonus for school districts and municipalities), solar is financially transformative for churches, schools, and nonprofits.
+The begin-construction safe harbor closed July 4, 2026; new starts place in service by December 31, 2027.

 Quick Answer

 NJ nonprofits, churches, and schools can receive the Section 48E solar tax credit as a direct cash payment — no tax liability needed.
-The construction deadline is July 4, 2026.
-Combined with NJ's ADI program at $110/MWh for public entities, tax-exempt organizations can offset 50-70% of installation costs.
+The July 4, 2026 begin-construction window has closed; new starts generally must be placed in service by December 31, 2027.
+Combined with NJ's ADI program — $110/MWh for non-residential rooftop and carport systems under 1 MW, or $130/MWh once a net-metered public entity adds the $20/MWh bonus — tax-exempt organizations can offset 50-70% of installation costs.

 For decades, tax-exempt organizations were shut out of solar tax credits because they had no tax liability.
 The Inflation Reduction Act changed everything with “direct pay” — allowing nonprofits to receive the ITC as a cash refund.
-But the window is closing.
+The begin-construction safe harbor has now closed, but the credit remains available.

-To qualify for the Section 48E ITC (and direct pay), construction must begin by July 4, 2026.
+The Section 48E begin-construction window closed July 4, 2026.
+Projects that began construction on or before that date locked in the full timing pathway; new starts still qualify but generally must be placed in service by December 31, 2027.
 “Beginning of construction” means incurring 5% of costs or starting physical work.
 The residential credit (Section 25D) expired December 31, 2025 and is not relevant for commercial/nonprofit installations.

 Tax-exempt organizations receive the 30%+ ITC as a cash refund from the IRS.
 A $300K system means a $90,000+ check.
 This was previously impossible for nonprofits.